-Paint, Superheros, Tambourines, Engaging Stories, Homemade Meals, and the Absence of TV...
+Paint, Superheros, Tambourines, Engaging Stories, Homemade Meals, Yoga and so much more...

 These all happen in the daily preschool programming for children 3 – 5 years old.
 Students are so excited for their daily adventures at school, they celebrate when their friends arrive.